-In this guide, you will learn how to apply for a business credit card, the steps involved, how to increase the likelihood you will be approved and how to get the most out of a business credit card.
+Learn how to best apply for a business credit card, how to increase the likelihood of approval and how to get the most from a business credit card.

-What You Need to Know About Business Credit Cards
+What You Should Know About Business Credit Cards

 Business credit cards provide access to a revolving line of credit that expands your business’s purchasing power.
 Business owners can use the card for any business-related expense.
 The cardholder is responsible for paying back the amount borrowed, plus interest on remaining balances.
 Business credit cards are a convenient tool for small business owners in need of purchasing inventory, new equipment or to handle any significant or routine business expense.